 3rd Person Perspective

 If you prefer speaking to your audience in a more formal tone, 3rd person tends to be the best choice.
-Especially when it comes to B2B writing.
+Especially when it comes to Unique Perspective to Boost B2B writing.

 Additionally, this tone is seen as more objective, as it is typically the choice for most journalists.
 Using this perspective can distance yourself from users though, as readers are less likely to see themselves in the copy.
 Rather, they tend to think of someone else.
 This can confuse readers, making them feel as if you may not be able to solve their problems.